ingcloud-fr/cks-labs/cks/INT-Secure_docker_daemon_with_tls/SOLUTION.md

 ca-key.pem  ca.pem  cert.pem  key.pem
 ```

-First we have to set up TLS only (no authentification).
+First, we have to set up TLS only (no authentification) on the secure port (2376)

 We edit `/etc/docker/daemon.json`: